ZuhairQureshi/Python-Projects-100-Days/README.md

 A collection of personal Python projects based on the 100 Days of Code course on Udemy by Dr. Angela Yu.

 Day 11 - Blackjack ASCII/Console Game
 Day 16 - Coffee Maker OOP Project
+* h
-Day 17 - OOP Quiz (with Trivia Questions from Database)
+Day 17 - Quiz Project (with Trivia Questions from Database)
 Day 18 - Hirst Painting Project
 Day 18 - Turtle GUI
 Day 19 - Etch A Sketch Project